-The right module not responding warning flashes on the display when VW bar control is selected and the right valve driver is not present on the CAN bus.
+This message flashes on the display when VW control is selected and either the left module by the rear control box or the right module by the rear control box is not present on the CAN bus.
 There are several reasons why the module might not be recognized on the CAN bus.
 It may be unplugged from the CAN bus or electrical power or may be damaged.